-Transactions included in this section under 'Other', amounting to 14,923 with BBVA, S.A. refer to Dividends received.
+Transactions included in this section under 'Other', amounting to 11,371 with BBVA, S.A. refer to Dividends received.

-Transactions included in this section under ́Other ́, for the sum of 544,596 with BBVA, S.A. refer to Other Revenues (10,664), to Outstanding factoring operations (533,037), to Other Transactions (7), to Other Expenses (881) and to Gains from derecognition or disposal of assets (7).
+Transactions included in this section under 'Other', for the sum of 6,525 with BBVA, S.A. refer to Other Revenues (99), to Other Expenses (6,418) and to Gains from derecognition or disposal of assets (8).

-Transactions included in this section under ́Other ́, for the sum of 250,031 with "la Caixa" Group, refer to Other Expenses (31) and Outstanding factoring operations (250,000)
+Transactions included in this section under 'Other', for the sum of 250,012 with la "Caixa Group", refer to Other Expenses (12) and Outstanding factoring operations (250,000)

-In addition, the nominal value of outstanding derivatives held with BBVA and Ia Caixa in 2016 amounted to 18,047 and 392 million euros, respectively.
-As explained in Derivatives policy in Note 16 of the 2016 Consolidated Annual Accounts, this figure is inflated by the use in some cases of several levels of derivatives applied to the nominal value of a single underlying.
-The fair value of these same derivatives in the statement of financial position is 988 and -35 million euros, respectively, in 2016.
-Additionally, at December 31, 2016 there were collateral guarantees on derivatives with BBVA amounting to 240 million euros.
+In addition, the nominal value of outstanding derivatives held with BBVA and Ia Caixa in 2017 amounted to 21,749 and 404 million euros, respectively.
+As explained in Derivatives policy in Note 16 of the 2017 Consolidated Annual Accounts, this figure is inflated by the use in some cases of several levels of derivatives applied to the nominal value of a single underlying.
+The fair value of these same derivatives in the statement of financial position is 390 and -28 million euros, respectively, at December 31, 2017.
+Additionally, at December 31, 2017 there were collateral guarantees on derivatives with BBVA amounting to 286 million euros.

-- Note 21 to Section D.5.]
+- Note 25 to Section D.5.]

 On December 18, 2015, a joint venture was set up between China Unicom for the development of Big Data services in China, using Smart Steps technology developed by Telefónica.
 Telefónica has a stake of 45% through Telefónica Digital España, S.L.; China Unicom Broadband Online Limited Corp. owns the remaining 55%.
 In 2016, Telefónica disbursed 7 million euros corresponding to its shareholding in the capital of the company.
-The company is already commercially operational and obtained a turnover of 4 million euros.
+The company is already commercially operational and obtained a turnover of 8 million euros in 2017.